OakAlice/ImpalaProject/README.md

 Detailed instructions and information for how to navigate and use the repo can be found in the [GuideToRepo](https://github.com/OakAlice/ImpalaProject/blob/functioning/GuideToRepo.md).
 Best efforts have been made to ensure code is well-documented, modular, and transferable, but unique quirks of this data meant that some code is very customised and interactive.

 ## Acknowledgements
-Project was conceptualised and funding aquired by Chris Clemente.
-Collars designed and built by Chris Bird, Jasmin Annett, Robin Maag, and Chris Clemente.
-Ethics obtained and managed by Jasmin Annett.
-Data collected by Jasmin Annett, Robin Maag, Chris Bird, Chris Clemente, and Taylor Dick.
-Training data annotated by Amelia Nelson.
-Dead Reckoning work begun by Luke Jessup and Jojo Schultz, based on code from Richard Gunner, continued by myself and Chris Bird.
-Supervision and statistics support by David Schoeman.
-Machine learning behavioural analysis, dead reckoning, data wrangling, general code pipeline, and write up by me.
+- Project was conceptualised and funding aquired by Chris Clemente.
+- Collars designed and built by Chris Bird, Jasmin Annett, Robin Maag, and Chris Clemente.
+- Ethics obtained and managed by Jasmin Annett.
+- Data collected by Jasmin Annett, Robin Maag, Chris Bird, Chris Clemente, and Taylor Dick.
+- Training data annotated by Amelia Nelson and me.
+- Dead Reckoning work begun by Luke Jessup and Jojo Schultz, based on code from Richard Gunner, continued by myself and innovated by Chris Bird (introduced quaternions).
+- Supervision and statistics support by David Schoeman.
+- Machine learning behavioural analysis, dead reckoning, data wrangling, general code pipeline, and write up by me.